 You might find him in an airport or at a book store browsing the travel guides – although he “only uses them for reference.”

-You’ll know it’s him because when you peek at his computer screen his background will be a scenic splendor of rolling hills, mountains or prayer flags.
-His Facebook friend count will be over-the-roof and his wall will be plastered with the broken English ‘miss-you’ of friends he met along the way.
+You’ll know it’s him because when you peek at his computer screen, his background will be a scenic splendor of rolling hills, mountains or prayer flags.
+His Facebook friend count will be through-the-roof and his wall will be plastered with the broken English ‘miss-yous’ of friends he met along the way.
 When he travels he makes lifelong friends in an hour.
-And although contact with these friends is sporadic and may be far-between, his bonds are unmessable and if he wanted he could couch surf the world… again.
+And although contact with these friends may be far-between, his bonds are unmessable and if he wanted he could couch surf the world… again.

 Date the boy who talks of distant places and whose hands have explored the stone relics of ancient civilizations and whose mind has imagined those hands carving, chiseling, painting the wonders of the world.
 And when he talks, it’s as if he’s reliving it with you.
 You can almost hear his heart racing.
 You can almost feel the adrenaline ramped up by the moment.
 You feel it passing through his synapsis, a feast to his eyes entering through those tiny oracles of experience that we call pupils, digesting rapidly through his veins, manifesting into his nervous system, transforming and altering his worldview like a reverse trauma and finally passing but forever changing the colors of his sight.
 (Unless he’s Karl Pilkington.)
 You will want this too.

 Date a boy who’s lived out of a backpack because he lives happily with less.
-A boy who’s travelled has seen poverty and dined with those who live in small shanties with no running water, and yet welcome strangers with greater hospitality than the rich.
+A boy who’s travelled has seen poverty and has dined with those who live with less and yet welcome strangers with greater hospitality than the rich.
 And because he’s seen this, he’s seen how a life without luxury can mean a life fueled by relationships and family rather than a life that fuels fancy cars and ego.
 He’s experienced different ways of being, respects alternative religions and he looks at the world with the eyes of a five-year-old, curious and hungry.
 Your dad will be happy too because he’s good with money and knows how to budget.

 When you see something beautiful he will hold your hand in silence, in awe the history of where his feet stand and the fact that you’re with him.

 He’ll propose when you’ve breached your comfort-zone, whether it be a fear like skydiving or swimming with sharks or sitting next to the smelly person on an overcrowded bus.
-It won’t be with a diamond ring but with a token from a native culture or inspired by nature, like the penguin and the pebble.
+It won’t be with a diamond ring but with a token borrowed from another culture or inspired by nature, like the penguin and the pebble.

-You will get married somewhere unassumed, surrounded by a select few in a moment constructed to celebrate venturing into the unknown together again.
+You will get married somewhere unassumed, surrounded by a select few in a moment celebrating an adventure into the unknown together again.
 Marry the boy who’s travelled and together you will make the whole world your home.
-Your honeymoon will not be forgotten to a buffet dinner and all-you-can-drink beach bars, but will be remembered in the triumphant photographs at the top of Kilimanjaro and memorialized in the rewarding ache of muscles at the end of a long days hike.
+Your honeymoon will not be forgotten to a buffet dinner, but will be remembered in the triumphant photographs at the top of Kilimanjaro and memorialized in the rewarding ache of muscles at the end of a long days hike.